kanjani8/crazybirdForTest/README.md

-Crazy bird for test in University
+Crazy bird page -
+It is a community site where students from the same school can exchange classes and prepare for exams. and Crazybird is a temporary name for the mascot new character.

-Using NodeJS, express, MongoDB, AWS
+Using NodeJS, express, MongoDB, AWS, fly.io

+This is made in 2021, by Minji Park and Chaeyoung Hong.

+---

+Memo for team
+(heroku is not free anymore, 2023) we used babel-node to use ES6 run code at local - npm build, npm run db, npm start

 global router:
 / - main page